 Accounts receivable are recorded at their net realizable value, which approximates fair value, within one year.
-The allowance for doubtful accounts is determined based upon an annual review of account balances, included the ae of the balance and historical experience.
-Management has determined that no allowance was deemed necessary as of June 30, 2022 and 2021.
+The allowance for doubtful accounts is determined based upon an annual review of account balances, including the age of the balance and historical experience.
+Management has determined that no allowance was deemed necessary as of June 30, 2023 and 2022.